Dark Angel (American TV series)

-Dark Angel is an American science fiction drama television series that premiered on the Fox network on October 3, 2000.
+Dark Angel is an American science fiction action drama television series that aired on Fox from October 3, 2000 to May 3, 2002.
 Created by James Cameron and Charles H. Eglee, it stars Jessica Alba in her breakthrough role.
-Set in 2019, the series chronicles the life of Max Guevara (Alba), a runaway genetically enhanced supersoldier who escapes from a covert military facility as a child.
+Set in 2019, the series chronicles the life of Max Guevara (Alba), a genetically enhanced runaway supersoldier who escapes from a covert military facility as a child.
 In a dystopian near-future Seattle, she tries to lead a normal life while eluding capture by government agents and searching for her brothers and sisters scattered in the aftermath of their escape.
-Dark Angel was the first and only series produced by the company Cameron/Eglee Productions, and was filmed in Vancouver at Lions Gate Studios.
+Dark Angel was the only show produced by the company Cameron/Eglee Productions, with principal photography in Vancouver, at Lionsgate Studios.